-What is TMS Therapy?

 First Day of TMS Treatment

-The intensity of the electromagnetic field that will be delivered is determined by stimulating the area of your brain responsible for contracting your thumb muscle and make your thumb move.
+The intensity of the electromagnetic field that will be delivered is determined by stimulating the area of your brain responsible for contracting your thumb muscle and thereby making your thumb move.
 That’s called “Determining your Motor Threshold (MT)”.
 It allows us to actually see how much electromagnetic energy is needed to depolarize your neurons and this amount of energy is called the MT.
 You may feel a tingling or tapping sensation on the head.
 Scalp muscles may feel a little tense, during and a bit after the procedure.
 This is normal and may result in a minor headache.
 There may be some pain in the first 3 sessions so we stimulate at a slightly lower intensity so you can get used to it.
 Then we continue at the determined intensity.

 Duration of TMS Treatment